SouthGobi Resources Ltd.: Update on Listing Application in Canada

-The Company wishes to update its Shareholders and investors that the Delisting remains subject to obtaining said approvals from the relevant stock exchange in connection with the Listing Application, the anticipated Effective Date is thus postponed to April 2023 instead of the end of February 2023.
+The Company has been advised by the TSX-V that the TSX-V has reconsidered the Company's previous TSX-V Listing Application, and the TSX-V is prepared to grant approval for the Company's TSX-V Listing Application, once the Company is able to comply with certain listing conditions.
+In light of this change in circumstance, the board of directors of the Company convened and decided to renew their interest in listing the Company's common shares on the TSX-V (instead of the NEX) and resume the TSX-V Listing Application.
+The Company reiterates that the listing on the TSX-V offers more flexible listing requirements which better accommodate the Company's current operational and financial position, while still providing Shareholders with continued liquidity on a stock exchange / board which is more recognized than the NEX, especially for its leadership in mining issuer listings.
+The Company will not further proceed with the NEX Listing Application at this stage.

-The Company will closely monitor the development of the aforesaid matters and keep the Shareholders and potential investors informed of any material development in connection with the above matters by way of periodic announcements and/or further announcement(s) as and when appropriate.
+The Company had received a conditional acceptance letter from the TSX-V (the "TSX-V Conditional Approval Letter") confirming that the TSX-V Listing Application had been approved subject to the satisfaction of certain listing conditions of the TSX-V. The Company is targeting a tentative date for the listing of the Company's common shares on the TSX-V and the date of Delisting from TSX (i.e., the Effective Date) of April 17, 2023.
+The Company expects that the listing conditions of the TSX-V can be fulfilled by the Company before the Effective Date.
+The Company will provide further updates closer to the Effective Date on the fulfilment status of the conditions set out in the TSX-V Conditional Approval Letter.
+Meanwhile, the Company's common shares will remain listed on the TSX until the Effective Date.

-There may exist certain uncertainties as to whether and when the Delisting will proceed.
-Shareholders who have any queries about the implications of the Delisting are advised to obtain appropriate professional advice.
+There may exist certain uncertainties as to whether and when the TSX-V Listing Application will proceed.
+Shareholders who have any queries about the implications of the TSX-V Listing Application are advised to obtain appropriate professional advice.
 Shareholders and potential investors are advised to exercise caution when dealing in the securities of the Company.

 If there is any inconsistency or discrepancy between the English version and the Chinese version, the English version shall prevail.